PEtab-dev/libpetab-python/doc/development.rst

 1. Update the version number in ``petab/version.py``.

 2. Update the changelog in ``doc/CHANGELOG.md``.
-The update content can be generated automatically: draft a new dummy GitHub release with a dummy tag and the ``develop`` branch, then click "Generate release notes".
+   The update content can be generated automatically: draft a new dummy GitHub release with a dummy tag and the ``develop`` branch, then click :guilabel:`Generate release notes`.

 3. Create a pull request with the changes to the main branch.